capitalch/next/xprofile/docs/pages/qa.md

 <p class='q'>Q. You claim to possess over 50 skills which are mixture of client and server side technologies.
 How is it possible for one person to maintain so many skill sets?</p>

 I worked / did projects on many skill-sets sometime in past.
-I was productive in those skill sets at certain point of time.
-Over period of time I might have forgotten many of them, but I have my notes which will assist me in coming up to the speed within 1-2 weeks of time in any of skill sets I worked in past.
+I had been quite productive and expert in those skill sets at certain point of time.
+Over period I might be out of practice in few of them, but I have my notes which will assist me in coming up to the speed within reasonable time in any of skill sets I worked in past.
 I have mastered the art of learning.

 <p class = 'q'>Q. Can you work on any project which lies within your skill set as mentioned in this portal or is there any condition?</p>

-I do have some choice.
-I want to work on projects of my choice which depends on latest technology trends, challenges of the project and payouts.
+I do have some preferences.
+I prefert to work on challenging projects which depend on latest technology trends.
 It depends.
 For minimum confusion I have already mentioned an 'Interested' column in the skillset page of this portal.

-<p class='q'>Q. How many hours a week you can devote to an external project?</p>
+<p class='q'>Q. How many hours a week you can devote to a project?</p>

-I can devote 24 - 40 hours per week if there is an agreement or contract.
+I can devote 24 - 40 hours per week if there is an agreement or contract subject to my availability at that time.

 <p class='q'>Q. Can you physically work in premises of a company who offers you a project?</p>